Get the latest Preeclampsia Foundation news! Sign up

 World Preeclampsia Day

 May 22 is World Preeclampsia Day.
-In 2022, we asked global patient leaders to share the preeclampsia journey of women in their countries.
+Hear from global patient leaders on the preeclampsia journey of women in their countries.

 Key Statistics About Preeclampsia